davidmlentz/davidmlentz.github.io/installing_vvv.md

 ## Access to the Site
-To gain access as a HelpHub author or editor, visit https://wordpress.slack.com/ and send a message to @kenshino requesting an account.
+To gain access as a HelpHub author or editor, [join the WordPress team on Slack](https://make.wordpress.org/chat/).
+Join the #docs channel and introduce yourself.
+Someone there can provide access to HelpHub.

 ## Style
 Follow the [Handbooks Style and Formatting Guide](https://make.wordpress.org/docs/handbook/developer-resources/handbooks/handbooks-style-and-formatting-guide/) to make your HelpHub content as usable as possible.